 Whenever you buy a new item of clothing, it will need to be stored somewhere in your home.
 If your clothes closet is already full, that can be a problem.

 New one in, old one out

-I was in a department store recently, standing in line to pay for an item of clothing I wanted to buy.
+I was in a department store once, standing in line to pay for an item of clothing I wanted to buy.
 The chatty middle-aged cashier was telling the customer she was serving that her mother always let go of an item of clothing whenever she bought something new.
 ‘But I don’t expect most people do that’ she lamented.

 ‘I do,’ said a woman standing behind her in the queue and in front of me.

 ‘I do too,’ said the woman standing behind me.
 ‘It’s the only way to not become a hoarder.’

 And suddenly the shop assistant was outnumbered three to one.
 Or four to one if you include the advice of her absent mother.

 The customer at the front of the queue had not said a word but was eyeing the cashier keenly to see what her reaction to this would be.